-&lt;sup>66 US Embassy Hanoi, "The U.S. Provides \$1 Million in Technical Assistance to Help Vietnam Locate and Identify Soldiers Missing in Action," November 19, 2010.
+62 US Embassy Hanoi, "The U.S. Provides \$1 Million in Technical Assistance to Help Vietnam Locate and Identify Soldiers Missing in Action," November 19, 2010.

-the U.S. dollar, and unveiled a stimulus package that the International Monetary Fund estimated to be worth roughly \$4 billion.
-Some selected figures illustrate Vietnam's vulnerability to the global slowdown and collapse in commodity prices: exports are equivalent to 80% of GDP; about 60% of Vietnamese exports go to the United States, the European Union, and Japan; and oil revenue accounts for 30% of the government's revenue.
-In 2009, Vietnam's exports fell by around 10% compared with 2008 levels, and its imports decreased by around 13%.
+which is heavily dependent on trade and foreign direct investment inflows.
+In response to the crisis, Hanoi lowered corporate tax rates, cut interest rates, allowed the dong to depreciate against the U.S. dollar, and unveiled a stimulus package that the International Monetary Fund estimated to be worth roughly \$4 billion.
+Some selected figures illustrate Vietnam's vulnerability to the global slowdown and collapse in commodity prices: exports are equivalent to 80% of GDP; about 60% of Vietnamese exports go to the United States, the European Union, and Japan; and oil revenue accounts for 30% of the government's revenue.63 In 2009, Vietnam's exports fell by around 10% compared with 2008 levels, and its imports decreased by around 13%.
 However, like many Asian developing countries, Vietnam's economy avoided some of the harsher effects of the slowdown.
 Real GDP growth for 2009 was 5.3% and 6.8% for 2010.
-The Vietnamese government estimates that the economy grew by around 5.9% in 2011.
+The Vietnamese government estimates that the economy grew by around 5.9% in 2011.64

 Nonetheless, GDP growth of 7% is a key threshold in the minds of many Vietnamese policymakers for creating the jobs necessary for the VCP and the government to maintain social stability.
 Thus, compared to the 8% growth rates Vietnam experienced for much of the 2000s, the 2008-2011 period likely has felt like a recession to many in Vietnam.
-Compounding the challenge of whether to prioritize spurring growth or fighting inflation prices are signs that the latter is recurring; Vietnam's consumer price index rose by over 18% in 2011.
+Compounding the challenge of whether to prioritize spurring growth or fighting inflation prices are signs that the latter is recurring; Vietnam's consumer price index rose by over 18% in 2011.65